 There are some fantastic options for food outside of Henley.
 One place is the St. George and the Dragon, a riverside pub and restaurant in Wargrave.
 The menu here is good, and their location by the river is breathtaking.
 If you fancy brunch, then H’Artisan nearby is one of my favourite places around.

-On the other side of Henley is the village of Stoke Row, where you’ll find the Cherry Tree Inn, and the award-winning Imma the Bakery.
+On the other side of Henley is the village of Stoke Row, where you’ll find the award-winning Imma the Bakery.
 Make sure you try their pistachio cruffins – they are amazing.
-Another awesome choice, especially for location, is the Barn at the Bottle and Glass in Binfield Heath.
+Just up the road from this is Blue Tin Produce, which is probably my favourite coffee spot at the time of writing.
+They have a lovely farm shop too and serve outstanding cakes and cooked breakfast.
+Another good choice, especially for location, is the Barn at the Bottle and Glass in Binfield Heath.
 If you want further inspiration, check out my post on the best brunches around Henley-on-Thames.

 Christmas in Henley-on-Thames